nodepond/supersonic/README.md

 A minimalistic live-coding sequencer in PureData.
 The sequencer receives data via socket-connection - ready for live-coding with text, i.e. with Ruby, JavaScript or other scripting languages.

+The sequencer aims at generating MIDI-Data.
+So be sure, that you have setup, that is ready to receive incoming MIDI-data - no matter if this is hardware, a software host or another PureData-Instrument.

 Status
 ------

-Things are about the change.
-I am currently rewriting the main-modules.

 You can take a look at the dev-board at Trello!
 Feel free to submit your feature-requests or bugs...

 https://trello.com/b/VwEZS1U1/supersonic

-(depreciated) Doku
+Doku
 ----

 Requirements: Puredata-Extended and Ruby with required ruby gems

 ```
-Open PureData-Patch "seq16.pd".
-You can to this from console as well with 'open seq16.pd'.
+Open PureData-Patch "supersonic.pd".
+You can to this from console as well with 'open supersonic.pd'.

+Configure the MIDI-Settings in your PureData-Environment.

 Then start supersonic with "ruby supersonic.rb".
-An irb with supersonic-commands opens...
+An irb with supersonic-commands opens.
 ```

-SuperSonic currently tries to connect to a pure-data patch, listening to TCP-Socket (seq16.pd).
+SuperSonic connects to a pure-data patch, listening to a TCP-Socket on the localhost.
+The port is per default 3000.

-Inspect supersonic.rb and especially "seq16" for stuff to do.
+If you need, to connect to another host or port, then you will configure it like this:

+ - Open the PD-patch and edit the port in the netreceive module.
+ - Start the supersonic-irb console with 'ruby supersonic --host myhost --port myport'

 ```
 Type "man" for some help on the commands
 ```

-Note: Midi is not really used right at the moment...

-midiout - Select MIDI-Output-Device

-midiin - Select MIDI-Input-Device
+To send data to PD from irb:

+ - pd.send(write ch1 60 0 0 0 60 0 0 0 60 0 0 0 60 0 0 0)

 Credits